giminni/docker-grav/README.md

 The same thing occures for the SSH private and public key.
 The key are stored under `${GRAV_HOME}/key/grav_rsa` and `${GRAV_HOME}/key/grav_rsa.pub` respectively.

-> NOTE: Ensure that the SSH keys and user match the SSH keys of an external user on the local or remote host.
+>  Note: Ensure that the SSH keys and user match the SSH keys of an external user on the local or remote host.
 Otherwise the user autologin over SSH and cache synchronization over github, rsync does not work.

 ## Caching docker buildtime